 Depending on the site and what's been agreed in the brief, we'll design various page templates for the site.
 These might include a homepage, product details page, about page, contact page etc. Obviously the exact page designs required vary hugely depending on the project.

 Now we know exactly what you want (the wireframes) and exactly how it should look (the designs), it's over to our development team to build your website using the latest available technologies and make it work on all the agreed platforms.
-Every site we produce is:

 Hosting your Site